ymeine/atpackager/lib/visitors/readme.md

 A visitor is a kind of hook, which implements some specific methods.

-Visitors can be instantiated with a specific configuration, and then added to a packaging.
+Visitors can be instantiated with a custom configuration, and then added to a packaging.
 Afterwards, the packaging will call the specific methods on all its visitors at different steps of its process.

 It implements the concept of _events_:

-* events names are implemented methods' names
+* events names are equivalent to the implemented methods' names
 * adding a visitor is like registering to an event, with implemented methods indicating which events are subscribed
 * calling all visitors with a specific method is like emitting the corresponding event